amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 title: The Dapr secrets management building block
 description: What exactly is the Dapr secrets management building block and how can I apply it to my applications
 author: edwinvw
-ms.date: 1/19/2020
+ms.date: 1/21/2020
 ---

 # The Dapr secrets management building block

-Enterprise applications require secrets to operate.
+Enterprise applications require secrets.
 Common examples include:

 - A database connection string that contains a username and password.
 - An API key for calling an external RESTful API.
 - A client certificate for authenticating to an external system.

-It's critical to manage secrets so that they're never disclosed outside of the application.
+Secrets must be carefully managed so that they're never disclosed outside of the application.

-Not long ago, it was popular to store application secrets in a configuration file that was part of the application codebase. .NET Developers may fondly recall the web.config file in the .NET Framework.
-While simple to implement, adding secrets to the app configuration file was far from secure.
-A common misstep was to include the configuration file when pushing to a public GIT repository, exposing the secrets to the world!
+Not long ago, it was popular to store application secrets in a configuration file inside the application codebase. .NET Developers will fondly recall the web.config file.
+While simple to implement, integrating secrets to along with code was far from secure.
+A common misstep was to include the file when pushing to a public GIT repository, exposing the secrets to the world.

- > This is point to add 12e factor

-Presume secrets stored within a codebase to be an anti-pattern.
-A violation the [Twelve-Factor application](https://12factor.net/) methodology that states that configuration and secrets should be externalized outside of the code.
+A widely accepted methodology for constructing Modern distributed applications is the [Twelve-Factor Application](https://12factor.net/).
+It describes a set of principles and best practices.
+Its third factor prescribes that *configuration and secrets be externalized outside of the code base.*

-To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
-While secrets are outside of source control, this feature doesn't encrypt data and is designed for **development purposes** only.
+To address this concern, the .NET Core platform includes a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
+While secrets are outside of source control, this feature doesn't encrypt data.
+It's designed for **development purposes** only.

 A more modern and secure practice is to isolate secrets in a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
-These tools enable you to externally store secrets securely, vary credentials across deployments, and reference them from your application code.
-However, each tool has its costs: Complexity and a learning curve.
+These tools enable you to store secrets externally, vary credentials across environments, and reference them from application code.
+However, each tool has its complexities and learning curve.

-Dapr offers a building block that significantly simplifies working with secrets.

-  You should consider all of these things to be anti-patterns for the cloud.
-All of these situations prevent you from varying configuration across environments while still maintaining your immutable release artifact.

-violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and

-Not long ago, it was popular to store application secrets in a configuration file that was part of the application.
-While simple to implement, the approach violated the [Twelve-Factor application methodology](https://12factor.net/) which states that configuration and secrets should be externalized though a tool outside of the code. stored and was far from secure.
-A common mistake was to include this configuration file when pushing to a public GIT repository, exposing the secrets to the world!
-To address this shortcoming, the .NET Core platform included a [Secret Manager](https://docs.microsoft.com/aspnet/core/security/app-secrets?view=aspnetcore-5.0&tabs=windows#secret-manager) feature that stores sensitive data in a physical folder outside of the project tree.
-While secrets aren't checked into source control, this feature doesn't encrypt data and is designed for **development purposes** only.

-A more modern and secure practice is to store secrets in a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
-These tools allow you to externally store secrets securely and reference them from your application.
-However, each tool has its differences, complexities, and learning curve.

 Dapr offers a building block that simplifies managing secrets.

 ## What it solves

-The Dapr [Secrets Management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets.
+The Dapr [Secrets Management building block](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/) abstracts away the complexity of working with secrets and secret management tools.

  - It hides the underlying plumbing through a unified interface.
  - It supports various *pluggable* secret stores components, which can vary between development and production.